No change for the Bears at quarterback this week

-LAKE FOREST, Ill. — There will not be a change for the Bears at quarterback this week – and Matt Eberflus didn’t even wait till the end of the week to make it official.
+LAKE FOREST, Ill. — There will not be a change for the Bears at quarterback – and Matt Eberflus didn’t even wait till the end of the week to make it official.

 On Monday, the head coach already ruled out starter Justin Fields for their game against the Saints in Week 9 as he continues to rehab a dislocated thumb.
-The past two weeks, Eberflus had waited until Friday to declare the quarterback out, listing him as doubtful on Monday.
+The past two weeks, Eberflus had waited until Friday to declare the quarterback out, listing him as doubtful the last two Mondays.

 With the definitive announcement this week, rookie Tyson Bagent will get his third consecutive start for the Bears at Noon at the Caesars Superdome in New Orleans.